canstralian/Bug-Bounty-RAG-App/README.md

 - **Model Training and Evaluation**: Random Forest classifier with performance metrics.
 - **Feature Importance**: Visualization of feature importance using Matplotlib.
 - **Interactive Predictions**: Use sliders to input feature values and get real-time predictions.
+- **Tooltips and Descriptions**: Added tooltips and descriptions for each feature to guide users effectively.
+- **Loading Spinner and Success Messages**: Display a loading spinner and success messages after user interactions.
+- **Organized Layout**: Separate tabs for training and prediction sections.
+- **Monitoring Tools**: Integrated Prometheus, Grafana, New Relic, and Sentry for monitoring and visualization.

 ## Installation